FC5570/Discord-Youtube-Notifier-Bot-V2/README.md

 1. `token`: The discord bot token.
 Can be found [here](https://discord.com/developers)

-2. `youtubeChannels`: An array of youtube channels to listen to for new videos.
+2. `youtubeChannels`: An array of youtube channel IDs to listen to for new videos.
 Any new videos uploaded on these channels will be posted in the Discord Channel.

 3. `discordChannel`: The Discord Channel ID to send notifications to.